robertthewolf/uncharted/src/pages/packages/the-wild-carpathians.md

 ## Is this adventure right for you?

-* A minimum level of fitness is required as the hiking tour and rock climbing involve a fair amount of physical exercise
+* A minimum level of fitness is required as some of the activities involve a fair amount of physical exercise
 * Temperatures in the spring – autumn interval can vary from ca. 15°C up to 35°C so make sure that apart from rain jackets and warm clothes you also bring sunscreen cream
 * The tour is suitable for families due to it’s high focus activities that fit perfectly the picture of “an active Sunday with the family”, but also for any other type of adventure enthusiast.
 * The tour focuses on more than just one activity, therefore the time is divided in such way that all activities can be performed